 ||Rick Segreda is a filmmaker and film critic for the Ecuadorian daily, La Hora.
 He also teaches filmmaking at the Instituto de Artes Visuales de Quito.
 He grew up in New York, and has both American and Ecuadorian citizenship and he drinks too much coffee.|

-|| Walker Rowe is our publisher and editor.
-You can find his three books on Amazon.com.
+|| Walker Rowe is our publisher and non-fiction editor.
 He lives in Santiago, Chile.Google+

 Calle Huascar 1400